-The best products I've seen were the ones where we validated our assumptions early and often.
-When you know what you're building actually solves a real problem, everything else becomes easier.
+The best products I've helped build were the ones where we validated our assumptions early and often.
+With senior-level technical guidance, you can ensure that what you're building actually solves a real problem, making everything else easier.

 Talk to Users